 There are more than a few mysteries when it comes to behavior and sleep.

 For example, when it comes to staying awake, why would a reasonably prudent person get hooked on meth when there are so many bad examples of what can happen?
-It would seem that almost anyone could see that the first dose of methamphetamine would be too extreme of a response to feeling sleepy and needing to stay awake.
+It would seem that almost anyone could see the first dose of methamphetamine would be too extreme of a response to feeling sleepy and needing to stay awake.
+Especially when there’s things like coffee, caffeine, energy drinks and the like.

 Conversely, why would another reasonably prudent person take a sleeping pill like Ambien when the side effects can be both so terrible and so well-known?